Checking the timing on paramotors

 by Had Robinson

-Some newer paramotor models have a fixed ignition timing which cannot be changed (e.g. Vittorazi, Minari, and Polini) so checking the timing is unnecessary.
-On the other hand, older models of the Vittorazi and Minari and all Top 80 engines have IDM ignition systems which must have the timing set if the flywheel is ever removed.
+Some newer paramotor models have a fixed ignition timing which cannot be changed (e.g. Vittorazi, newer Minari models, and Polini) so checking the timing is unnecessary.
+On the other hand, older models of the Vittorazi and Minari and all Top 80 engines have must have the timing set if the flywheel is ever removed.

 In any case, checking the timing is not required unless the flywheel has been removed.
 If pilots purchase a used engine which has adjustable timing, there is no way of knowing if it has been changed.
 If you are having engine performance issues, it is a good idea to check the timing but be sure to first check everything else, especially the fuel and ignition systems, before wasting time checking the timing.
 If someone may have moved the flywheel or coil or if the engine backfires or runs particularly hot, running a timing check is a good idea.